adobe/commerce-cif-magento/.github/CONTRIBUTING.md

 See how to perform pull requests at https://help.github.com/articles/using-pull-requests.

 Please follow the [pull request template](PULL_REQUEST_TEMPLATE.md) when submitting a pull request!

+## New Feature request
+Please follow the [feature template](ISSUE_TEMPLATE/FEATURE_REQUEST.md) to open new feature requests.

 ## Issues

-Please follow the [issue template](ISSUE_TEMPLATE.md) to open new [issues](https://github.com/adobe/commerce-cif-magento/issues) and join the conversations to provide feedback.
+Please follow the [issue template](ISSUE_TEMPLATE/BUG_REPORT.md) to open new [issues](https://github.com/adobe/commerce-cif-magento/issues) and join the conversations to provide feedback.